 Cork lets lose the creativity of several brands that push it to another level of quality.
 Corks, rings, bracelets, bags, shoes, umbrellas, wallets, jackets, caps, chairs, tables, chandeliers, rugs, you can say that space is the limit of this mouldable raw material that starts off so many different products.

 For cork to be ready to be transformed into tissue and reinterpreted by INLU’s hands one has to wait for 44 years.
 But you can know check how it looks like.
-Get to know more about INLU's first collection, and about how we innovated on the use of cork and leather, on September 12th at our crowdfunding campaign.
+Get to know more about INLU's collection, and about how we innovated on the use of cork and leather.